Last Updated: March 21, 2022

 This may not be necessary for everyone, but most new small business owners will need to take out a loan or two.
 Fully stocking a liquor store (especially if you plan on selling beer, wine, and spirits) requires a substantial amount of capital.
 Because demand for alcohol is generally constant, favorable lenders should be easy to find so long as you present a solid business plan.

-As mentioned above, inventory will be a major expense.
+As mentioned above, inventory will be a major expense when starting a liquor store.
 It will also define the kind of liquor store that you operate, so choose wisely.
 Start by stocking inventory that will move quickly.
 The cash flow will allow you to invest in various directions, making your shelves more interesting and drawing in customers to your new liquor store.

 Give some thought to items aside from alcohol that you’d like to sell in your liquor store.
 What types of mixers would you like to include?
 Cheese and crackers or other snacks?
 Glassware?
 Items like these are a fun way to make your store stand out.
 They also generally have a higher margin than liquor itself so additional sales here will help your bottom line.
 Cross-selling and bundling products is an important pricing strategy for any business.

 A good liquor store has a thoughtful and well-designed structure to the store itself and the placement of products.
 Set up a path that you’d like customers to follow and research pricing and shelving strategies.
-Give plenty of attention to your POS marketing strategies, too.
+Pay plenty of attention to your POS marketing strategies, too.
 This area is a great spot to place products that pad your average transaction value.

 Get people on board before opening.
 Look for proactive and trustworthy associates.
 Liquor stores have historically struggled more than other businesses with lackadaisical or even criminal staff.
 Save yourself stress and time down the road by investing in your staff at the beginning.
 Many customers also look for suggestions and direction in their local liquor store.
 Your employees can help you set your store apart from the rest with great customer service.